-- Represented a world famous athlete in libel and slander litigation against a prominent magazine.
+- Represented a world famous athlete in libel and slander litigation that was brought against a prominent magazine.

-- Achieved dismissal of Racketeer Influenced and Corrupt Organization (RICO) Act, antitrust, and commercial bribery claims brought against a videogame developer and publisher by a global sports entertainment company.
-The plaintiff claimed damages in excess of $100 million in an action arising out of the alleged bribery of licensing agents and award of a video-game license to a joint venture.
+- Achieved dismissal of Racketeer Influenced and Corrupt Organization (RICO) Act, antitrust, and commercial bribery claims that were brought against a videogame developer and publisher by a global sports entertainment company.
+The plaintiff claimed damages in excess of $100 million in an action that arose out of the alleged bribery of licensing agents and the award of a video-game license to a joint venture.

-- Litigated on behalf of several leading entertainment studios in a multibillion-dollar dispute concerning licensing and distribution of pay TV services in Australia.
-The case, which involved a variety of contract and tort claims, settled before trial.
+- Litigated on behalf of several leading entertainment studios in a multibillion-dollar dispute that concerned the licensing and distribution of pay TV services in Australia.
+The case, which involved a variety of contract and tort claims, was settled before trial.

-- Successfully defended an online toy retailer in a multimillion-dollar breach of contract dispute concerning a fulfillment of services agreement.
+- Successfully defended an online toy retailer in a multimillion-dollar breach of contract dispute that concerned a fulfillment of services agreement.
 After a two-week arbitration trial, the retailer received a favorable award.

-- Represented an aircraft manufacturer in a multimillion-dollar dispute arising out of an exclusive purchase agreement with a key supplier.
-After a 19-day arbitration trial, defeated claims alleging improper termination of agreement, misrepresentation, promissory fraud, and theft of intellectual property.
+- Represented an aircraft manufacturer in a multimillion-dollar dispute that arose out of an exclusive purchase agreement with a key supplier.
+After a 19-day arbitration trial, Mr. Kelly defeated the claims brought against his client, which alleged improper termination of agreement, misrepresentation, promissory fraud, and theft of intellectual property.